adsabs/adsabs-pages/help/metricsdefs.md

 ##m-index
 The m-index is the h-index divided by the time (years) between the first and most recent publication.

-##e-index

-The e-index (see <a href="http://dx.doi.org/10.1371/journal.pone.0005429" class="urlextern" title="http://dx.doi.org/10.1371/journal.pone.0005429"  rel="nofollow">10.1371/journal.pone.0005429</a>) is calculated (using a citation-sorted list of publications) as

-e2 = Σcj - h2

-where cj is the number of citations received by paper j, and it represents the ignored excess citations.
-The sum runs from 1 to h It is not a replacement for h, but to be used in conjunction with h.
-In other words, for a citation-ordered list of publications, the square of e equals the sum of citations up to the publication with rank h.

-##i10-index
+##iN-index (where N is 10 or 100)

-The i10-index is the number of publications with at least 10 citations.
+The iN-index is the number of publications with at least N citations.

 ##g-index